 a play in 5 questions,

-By posing and answering five questions that every woman should ask, Maggie brings the Riddle relationship into the 21st century, and perhaps takes some of her fellow women back into the 19th – all for everyone’s good.
+By posing and answering five questions that she believes every woman should ask, Maggie brings the Riddle marital relationship into the 21st century.
+In the process, she perhaps takes some of her fellow women back into the 19th.
+Is it all for everyone’s good?

 Question 1: What’s in a Name?